lowRISC/opentitan/doc/ug/getting_started_fpga.md

 ## Create an FPGA bitstream

-Synthesizing a design for a FPGA board is done with the following commands.
+Synthesizing a design for an FPGA board is done with the following commands.

 The FPGA build will pull in a program to act as the boot ROM.
 This must be built before running the FPGA build.
-This is pulled in from the `sw/device/boot_rom` directory (see the `parameters:` section of the `hw/top_earlgrey/chip_earlgrey_nexysvideo.core` file).
+This is pulled in from the `sw/device/boot_rom` directory (see the `parameters:` section of the `hw/top_earlgrey/chip_earlgrey_cw310.core` file).

 To build it:
 ```console